codeantik/admitkard-assignment/readme.md

     `npm install` to install all dependencies

-    fix the baseUrl in App.js file(remove deployed link) before starting the app
+    fix the baseUrl in App.js file(remove "deployedLink" & put "localLink") before starting the app

     `npm start` to start the app